 Regents Park is a grass athletics track located in the Brisbane suburb of Logan.
 The track is unique in that is has gum trees in its interior.
 Read more…

 The Queensland Sport and Athletics Centre was opened in 1975 and was officially named the Queen Elizabeth II Jubilee Sports Centre in 1977 (colloquially known as QEII).
-The venue was also known as ANZ Stadium from 1993 to 2003 under a naming rights deal.
-The track has played host to two international events: the 1982 Commonwealth Games and the 2001 Read more…
+The venue was planned to be redeveloped to host the athletics for the 2032 Olympic Games in Brisbane.
+However, following a 100 day review by the new Queensland Government in 2025 this plan Read more…

 The State Athletics Facility was built as the warm up track for the Queensland Sport and Athletics Centre – Main Stadium, which hosted the 1982 Commonwealth Games.
 The track is the main competition venue in Queensland, playing host to regular interclub meets, Queensland championships and the Queensland Track Classic.
 The main stadium is used for national championships, the Little Athletics Read more…